RWS/tridion-sites-extensions-api-docs/docs/open-api-client.resolveoptions.md

 ## ResolveOptions enum

-Defines which Items will be included in the Translation Job for an .
+Defines which Items will be included in the Translation Job for an \[AddedItem\].

 Members: \* `TranslateContainerItems` - Translate container items (Folders, Pages, Structure Groups, etc.)